fw-codes-files/ME/README.md

 # ME
 microexpression recognition

 This repo is to realize short time mirco expression recognition in realtime.
-Base model is LSTM and dataset is collected by ourselves.
+Base model is LSTM and dataset for pretrain is CK+.

+Pretrain is 10 fold train